jonaskay/flashover-middleman/source/2018-09-15-deep-work-and-the-4-disciplines-of-execution.html.markdown

 Publishing and maintaining three open-source projects is my wildly important goal.
 It’s a goal that allows me to move forward as a developer.
 It will force me to not only expand my skills in coding, but also my skills in making work that’s consistent and meaningful for other people.

+The reason why I'm choosing to publish and maintain three projects instead of just one, is that the challenge of three projects excites me.
+If I get one project out, I have reached a reasonable goal.
+If I get three projects out, I have outdone myself.

 ### 2. Act on lead measures

 There are two types of measures: *lag* and *lead measures*.
 My goal of three open-source projects is a lag measure because it measures my actual goal of contributing to open-source.
 But that lag measure of three projects doesn’t really guide me in my daily work.